Inside the black box: Neural network-based real-time prediction of US recessions: Empirical results

 The ROC and PR curves of the models for five different forecast horizons are presented in Figures 6 and 7, respectively.
-Panel B and C of the ROC curves highlight the noticeable difference in forecast performance between the standard logistic regression model (represented by the black line) and the other models.
-In Panel D and E, although the lines are closer together, there is still some discernible gap between each of the models.
-Overall, the ridge regression, LSTM, and GRU models exhibit superior performance across various forecasting horizons.
-When dealing with class imbalance, it is beneficial to complement ROC curves with PR curves since the latter focuses on precision.
-Precision refers to the fraction of true positives among all predicted positives.
-PR curves are specifically designed for detecting rare events and determine if the classifier can accurately classify most instances of the minority class.
-Figure 7 demonstrates that, on average, the green, blue, and purple lines lie above the red line and, even more so, above the black line.
-This finding supports the argument that neural network models, compared to linear models, are more capable of handling class imbalance in the data.
+Panel B and C of the ROC curves highlight the noticeable difference in forecast performance between the logit model (represented by the black line) and the other models.
+In Panel D and E, although the lines are closer together, there is still some discernible gap between each model.
+Overall, the ridge logit model, LSTM, and GRU exhibit superior performance of probability predictions across various forecast horizons.
+Figure 7 demonstrates that the green, blue, and purple lines lie, on average, above the red line and, even more so, above the black line.
+This finding supports the argument that, compared to linear models, neural network models are more capable of handling class imbalance in the data.

-Figure 8 displays the out-of-sample forecasts in probabilities from November 2006 to September 2021, accompanied by shaded areas representing the Great Recession and the Covid-19 recession.
-Across all panels of Figure 8, similar patterns emerge: the graphs start at high levels before the Great Recession, either remain high or increase during that period, decrease afterward to a range between 0 and 0.25 for an extended period, and then exhibit significant fluctuations around the Covid-19 recession.
-The models successfully indicate economic and financial downturns during the Great Recession, but an external event like the Covid-19 recession remains largely unpredictable.
-Depending on the forecast horizon, once the model learns from the impact of the Covid-19 pandemic on the economy, it struggles to interpret this abrupt change and generates alternating forecasts.
+Figure 8 displays the out-of-sample forecasts in probabilities from November 2006 to September 2021, accompanied by the grey-shaded areas representing the Great Recession and the Covid-19 recession.
+Across all panels, similar patterns emerge: the graphs start at high levels before the Great Recession, either remain high or increase during that period, decrease afterward to a range between 0 and 0.25 for an extended period, and then exhibit significant fluctuations around the Covid-19 recession.
+The models successfully indicate economic and financial downturns during the Great Recession, but an external event like the COVID-19 recession remains largely unpredictable.
+Depending on the forecast horizon, once the model learns from the impact of the COVID-19 pandemic on the economy, it struggles to interpret this abrupt change and generates alternating forecasts.